 Mulryan has presented at major conferences in his field, including those for the Philosophy of Education Societies of North America and Great Britain, the American Educational Studies Association, the International Conference of Philosophy, and the Society for the Philosophical Study of Education.

-He has published articles or reviews in the scholarly journals Philosophy of Education, Policy Futures in Education, and Education Review, and has written book chapters and encyclopedia entries.
+He has published articles or reviews in the scholarly journals Philosophy of Education, Policy Futures in Education, and Education Review, and has authored book chapters and encyclopedia entries.

-Mulryan earned a doctorate in educational policy studies from the University of Illinois at Urbana-Champaign, a master’s degree in philosophy and education from Teachers College, Columbia University, and a bachelor’s in physics from Beloit College in Wisconsin.
+Mulryan earned a doctorate in educational policy studies from the University of Illinois at Urbana-Champaign, a master’s degree in philosophy and education from Teachers College, Columbia University, and a bachelor’s degree in physics from Beloit College.